SonarSource/sonarlint-core/doc/analyzer_management.md

 context (standalone or connected).
 The interface exposes:

 ```
-resolveArtifacts() → Map<String, ResolvedArtifact>
+resolveArtifacts() → ArtifactsLoadingResult
     Resolves all artifacts from all managed sources, applying priority and
     policy rules.
-The map is keyed by artifact key.
+The result holds the resolved artifact map (keyed by
+    artifact key) and the set of enabled languages.
     May schedule background downloads.

-isAnyDownloadInProgress() → boolean
-    Returns true if any background download is currently in progress across
-    all managed sources.
 ```

 There are two implementations: